OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part2.md

 ![SharePoint Connector](images/Part2-SPConnector02.png)

 c.
 Click Add in the screen which follows, and then Save in the screen after that to save the connector.

-(NOTE: That last screen with the Save button is from SharePoint, not Teams; this is where Teams applications have a chance to configure their connector.
-In this case, SharePoint didn't require any configuration.)
+---
+⛏️ WHY TWO SCREENS WHEN ADDING THE CONNECTOR?
+The first screen was from Microsoft Teams to make sure you're installing the right connector.
+The second screen with the Save button was a configuration screen provided by the Teams application.
+The SharePoint News connector didn't require any configuration, but you could build a connector that is configurable, allowing the user to decide what information they want sent.)

+---

 ## Step 2: Add some news to the SharePoint site